-Machinery spaces of category A in which gas fuel is utilized are to be fitted with gas detectors complying with the requirements of Section 6, Part VIII "Instrumentation and Automatic System".
+Machinery spaces of category A in which gas fuel is utilized shall be fitted with gas detectors complying with the requirements of Section 6, Part VIII "Instrumentation and Automatic System".

-11.2 Gas fuel piping is not to pass through accommodation spaces, service spaces and control stations.
-Gas fuel piping may pass through or extend into other spaces provided they fulfil the following:

-.1 the gas fuel piping is to be a double-wall piping system with the gas fuel contained in the inner pipe.

-The space between the concentric pipes is to be pressurized with inert gas at a pressure greater than the gas fuel pressure.
+- 11.2 Gas fuel piping shall not pass through accommodation spaces, service spaces and control stations.
+Gas fuel piping may pass through or extend into other spaces provided they fulfil the following: - .1 the gas fuel piping shall be a double-wall piping system with the gas fuel contained in the inner pipe.
+The space between the concentric pipes shall be pressurized with inert gas at a pressure greater than the gas fuel pressure.